 - Keyboarding Letters A to M (Optional)

 - Keyboarding Numbers and Letters (Optional)

 Once your payment is received and processed, you will receive an email with information on how to log-in to Connexus® and access this course.

 If you have any questions or have not received your email with log-in instructions within one week, please contact an Admissions Advisor at 877-804-6222.

 Seeking course credit at your full-time school?
 Please be aware that if you plan to transfer credit from International Connections Academy to a non-Connections Academy school, the decision about whether to accept iNaCA course credits is wholly at the discretion of the school to which you hope to transfer the credits.

 We strongly recommend that you discuss with your school their transfer credit policy, and inform them about your plans to take a course or courses through iNaCA, prior to registering for an iNaCA course.
-You may need the course description and Credit Request Form if you are not a Connections Academy student, but are seeking to obtain credit for International Connections Academy summer school courses at your full-time school.
+You may need the course description and Credit Request Form if you are not a Connections Academy student, but are seeking to obtain credit for International Connections Academy summer school courses at your full time school.

-Please contact an Admissions and Support Representative at 888-440-2899 with questions.
+Please contact an Admissions Advisor at 888-440-2899 with questions.